 - What is a public agency placement?
 State agencies place children who are in state custody in foster care, foster/adopt, or adoptive placements with families who have been screened through a comprehensive training process.
 These children generally are in the custody of the state agency due to neglect, abandonment or misconduct of a parent, although in some cases there may be a voluntary transfer of parental rights to the agency.
 Most of the children are in foster care for a significant period of time before becoming legally free for adoption.
 In addition, many of the children have medical or emotional issues due to their difficult backgrounds and may be eligible for adoption assistance.
 If a prospective adoptive family is willing to have a child placed in a legal risk placement, it may be possible to adopt a younger child.

 - What is an independent or private adoption?
 Georgia law permits the biological parents and prospective adoptive parents to work together in an adoption plan without the involvement of an adoption agency.
 In an independent adoption, the birth mother transfers all rights to a child directly to the prospective adoptive parents who are not related by blood or marriage.
 A licensed agency is not involved in the placement process.
 In Georgia, the prospective adoptive parents may network with family, friends and other acquaintances to identify a birth parent and child.
-The laws in Georgia are restrictive regarding independent adoption in the areas of financial assistance that can be provided to a birth mother and the inability of prospective adoptive parents or attorneys to advertise for a baby.
+Prospective adoptive parents and attorneys are now permitted to advertise as long as they comply with the stringent restrictions in the Georgia adoption code.
+In addition, georgia attorneys are permitted to disburse living expenses to birth mothers as long as they comply with the provisions of the Georgia adaption code for a baby.
 It is essential for families to consult with an experienced adoption attorney early in the process to prevent problems.

 - Are there special rules that apply to interstate adoptions?
 Yes.
 Many adoptions are more complicated because a prospective adoptive family may reside in one state and the birth mother may be a resident of another state (or a licensed adoption agency may be located in another state).
 In such cases, with limited exceptions, the adoption must satisfy certain legal requirements of both states before the child comes into or leaves the states.
 There is a specific statute, the Interstate Compact on the Placement of Children, that governs interstate adoptions.